simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

 If you have a version of Visual Studio installed and want to build all the simulators from a command prompt, the file build_vstudio.bat in the root of the simh source tree will do that without any furthur interaction.

+Almost all newer Visual Studio versions after VS2008 will build executables that only run on the system that built it or one running the same OS.

+If you're using Visual Studio Community 2022, and you follow these installation instructions, you can also build simulator executables which will run on all versions of Windows from XP onward if you install as indicated here and you use the build_vstudio.bat file to perform the project conversions.
+Once projects are converted, they can be used in the Visual Studio 2022 IDE for further development.

+- New install
+  - In the "Workloads" pane, check "Desktop development with C++" workload's checkbox, if not already checked.
+  - Click on the tab labeled "Individual components"
+  - In the "Individual components" pane:
+    - Enter "XP" in the "Search components (Ctrl-Q)" field.
+    - Locate the "Compilers, build tools and runtimes" heading
+    - Select "C++ for Windows XP Support for VS 2017 (v141) tools [Deprecated]" checkbox.
+  - Continue to customize your VS 2022 installation as needed.
+  - Click on "Install" in the lower right hand corner

+- Modifying an existing VS2022 installation
+  - Click on the Visual Studio 2022 `Modify` button.
+  - In the "Modifying --" window, click on "Individual Components"
+  - Click on the tab labeled "Individual components"
+  - In the "Individual components" pane:
+    - Enter "XP" in the "Search components (Ctrl-Q)" field.
+    - Locate the "Compilers, build tools and runtimes" heading
+    - Select "C++ for Windows XP Support for VS 2017 (v141) tools [Deprecated]" checkbox.
+  - Continue to customize your VS 2022 installation as needed.
+  - Click on the "Modify" button in the lower right corner of the Window.